Skip to content

 1. Log in as a superuser

-2. Navigate to any page that uses {% translate %} or gettext() strings
+2. Navigate to any page with {% translate %} or gettext() strings

 Edit mode activated